 PGR8.7.1 Any proposed changes to the supervisory team (RD5) must be approved by the FRDC.
 It is appropriate to make a change to the supervisory team in the following circumstances:

 - The Director of Studies or supervisor leaves the University;

 - The research project changes to the extent that the existing supervisory team no longer has the expertise to support the PGR effectively;

 - The Director of Studies is absent from the University for a period of more than 6 weeks outside normal holiday expectations;

-- The supervisory team consistently fails to provide appropriate and timely advice to the PGR;
+- The supervisory team consistently fails to provide appropriate and timely advice and feedback to the PGR;

 - A member of the supervisory team frequently misses meetings with the PGR and fails to improve their attendance;

 - The relationship between the supervisor(s) and PGR is not working, and informal steps to improve the relationship have not been successful, ie the PGR/supervisory relationship has irrevocably broken down.

 PGR8.7.2 Any other factors requiring a change to the supervisory team may be considered at the discretion of FRDC and the Associate Dean (Research) of the Faculty.

 PGR8.8 The supervision process